isair/dotfiles/README.md

 Easily set up a new computer, restore your packages, applications, configurations, and keep your computer automatically maintained and backed up!
 Complete with bonus convenience scripts and sensible defaults.

-To simplify instructions, the paths provided in this README are for Ubuntu scripts.
+To simplify instructions, the paths provided in this README are for OS X scripts.
 However, these all have their counterparts for other OSs.
-You just need to replace the 'ubuntu' part in the paths and, based on the OS, the extension of the script.
+You just need to replace the 'osx' part in the paths and, based on the OS, the extension of the script.
 Sometimes additional minor changes to the path are required as well but it should all be clear and intuitive.

 All installations and backups work by providing a profile name for them for easy management of different setups.
 If you provide no profile name to a script, they'll use the default `personal` profile.